Kate has over eight years of experience as an employment and personal injury legal executive. She runs LawCat, a legal explanations website.

 You should now have a basic understanding of Statutory Sick Pay.

-Statutory Sick Pay is the money paid to an employee who meets the criteria and who has fallen ill for at least 4 days.
+Statutory Sick Pay is the money paid to an employee who meets the criteria and who has fallen ill for at least four days.
 It is paid in place of the employee’s actual wages and does not have to be paid back on the employee’s return.
 Statutory Sick Pay is currently £89.35 a week and lasts for 28 weeks.
 There are certain circumstances when Statutory Sick Pay is not paid but these are fairly limited.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.